tuva-health/tuva_empi/frontend/README.md

    > npm run dev
    ```
 1. `Ctrl-p` followed by `Ctrl-q` allows you to exit the container without stopping it
-1. To start the frontend container after stopping it: `docker start -i mpi-engine-frontend`
+1. To start the frontend container after stopping it: `docker start -i tuva-empi-frontend`

 ### Testing and formatting